eburke56/mobile-food-trucks/README.md

 ## Future features

+1. Cache food truck data in another process to avoid performance issues and too many downstream requests.
 1. Parse out the `dayshours` and only return those trucks that are open at the current time (or allow the caller to choose)
 1. Add a link to driving/walking directions for easy click-and-go.

+## Considerations for Production Readiness and Deployment

+1. Add unit tests using `jest`.
+As part of this, mock out the fetching of truck data.
+1. Configure CI and connect to gihub so that merging is disabled pending all CI and other checks.
+1. Spin up app configuration and deployment scripts so that the same codebase can be deployed anywhere with no code changes.
+1. Connect to Apollo Engine (https://engine.apollographql.com/) for detailed metrics on the running system.
+1. Connect app to monitoring services (e.g., DataDog, PagerDuty, etc.)

 ## Documentation